uwescience/DSSG2024_Understanding_Homelessness/method1.md

 - **Improvements**:
   - **Ongoing Harmonization**: Continuously review and update column standardization procedures to address any emerging inconsistencies.
   - **Tool Flexibility**: Consider incorporating additional tools or methods to improve interoperability and address any potential limitations of the primary tools used.

+## Survey Design and Sampling

+### Survey Design

+The survey was designed to capture comprehensive data on the unsheltered population using the following methodology:

+- **Hub Locations:** Established up to twelve hub locations, including public libraries and veterans shelters, to facilitate survey participation.
+- **Seed Participants:** Recruited around twenty initial seed participants who distributed coupons to their peers.
+- **Coupon Distribution:** Participants were given coupons to refer others, with incentives including cash cards and Metro bus tickets.
+Referring participants received credit for each completed referral.
+- **Data Collection:** Conducted at hub locations with the assistance of trained students and volunteers, using tablets and the UW Qualtrics data entry form.

+### Sampling Methodology

+The sampling methodology employed includes:

+- **Respondent-Driven Sampling (RDS):** Utilized for individuals without addresses, with a focus on network-based sampling.
+- **Household Survey:** Randomized sampling approach for individuals with addresses.

+**Survey Phases:**

+1. **Initial Screener:** Approximately 5 minutes, interviewer-administered, with a $20 gift card and two Metro bus tickets.
+2. **Individual Interview:** About 30 minutes, self-administered via tablet, with an additional $10 gift card as incentive.

+### Eligibility Criteria

+Participants were selected based on the following criteria:

+- **Age:** 18 years or older.
+- **Consent:** Capability of providing informed consent.
+- **Housing Status:** Identified as unsheltered, as per HUD definitions.

+Interviews were conducted in English and Spanish, with real-time translation available for other languages.